Legal Notice & Privacy Policy

 You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&tid=121609094.
 We hope we were able to make you more familiar with the most important information on Google Analytics’ data processing.
 If you want to learn more about the tracking service, we recommend both of the following links: https://marketingplatform.google.com/about/analytics/terms/gb/ and https://support.google.com/analytics/answer/6004245?hl=en.

-We implemented Google Analytics' IP address anonymization to this website.
-Google developed this function, so this website can comply with the applicable privacy laws and the local data protection authorities' recommendations, should they prohibit the retention of any full IP addresses.
+We've added Google Analytics' IP address anonymisation to our website.
+Google created this feature so our website can follow privacy laws and local data protection recommendations, especially if they say no to keeping full IP addresses.

-The anonymization or masking of IP addresses takes place, as soon as they reach Google Analytics' data collection network, but before the data would be saved or processed.
+Your IP addresses get anonymised or masked as soon as they hit Google Analytics' data collection network, even before they're saved or processed.

-We have turned on Google Analytics' functions for advertising reports.
-These reports on demographic characteristics and interests contain details about age, gender and interests.
-Through them we can get a better picture of our users - without being able to allocate any data to individual persons.
-You can learn more about advertising functions at https://support.google.com/analytics/answer/3450482?hl=en&%3Butm_id=ad.
+We've switched on Google Analytics' features for advertising reports.
+These reports tell us about things like age, gender, and interests.
+This helps us understand our users better – but don't worry, we can't link any data to specific people.
+You can learn more about advertising features at https://support.google.com/analytics/answer/3450482?hl=en&%3Butm_id=ad.

-You can terminate the use of your Google Account's activities and information in "Ads Settings" at https://adssettings.google.com/authenticated via a checkbox.
+You can stop Google from using your Google Account's activities and info in "Ads Settings" at https://adssettings.google.com/authenticated by simply ticking a box.

-By accepting the amendment on data processing in Google Analytics, we entered a contract with Google concerning the use of Google Analytics.
+By agreeing to the data processing amendment in Google Analytics, we've made a deal with Google about how we use Google Analytics.

-You can find out more about the amendment on data processing for Google Analytics here: https://support.google.com/analytics/answer/3379636?hl=en&utm_id=ad
+You can find out more about the data processing amendment for Google Analytics here: https://support.google.com/analytics/answer/3379636?hl=en&utm_id=ad

 Google Analytics Google Signals Privacy Policy

-The special aspect of this is that it involves cross-device tracking.
-That means your data can be analyzed across multiple devices.
-Through the activation of Google signals, data is collected and linked to the Google account.
-For example, it enables Google to recognize when you look at a product on a smartphone and later buy the product on a laptop.
-Due to activating Google signals, we can start cross-device remarketing campaigns, which would otherwise not be possible to this extent.
-Remarketing means that we can show you our products and services across other websites as well.
+What's cool about this is that it involves cross-device tracking.
+This means your data can be looked at across all your different devices.
+When Google signals are active, data is collected and linked to your Google account.
+For example, Google can tell if you check out a product on your smartphone and then buy it later on your laptop.
+Because Google signals are on, we can run cross-device remarketing campaigns, which we couldn't do as effectively otherwise.
+Remarketing basically means we can show you our products and services on other websites too.

-Those reports also help us to better assess your behavior, as well as your wishes and interests.
-As a result, we can optimize and customise our products and services for you.
-By default, this data expires after 26 months.
-Please consider, that this data is only collected if you have agreed to personalized advertisement in your Google Account.
-The retained information is always exclusively summarized and anonymous data, and never any data on individual persons.
-You can manage or delete this data in your Google Account.
+These reports also help us understand your behaviour, wishes, and interests better.
+This means we can make our products and services even better and more tailored for you.
+Normally, this data disappears after 26 months.
+Just remember, this data is only collected if you've agreed to personalised ads in your Google Account.
+The info we keep is always just summarised and anonymous – never anything that identifies you personally.
+You can manage or delete this data in your Google Account whenever you want.

 Google reCAPTCHA Privacy Policy

-Our primary goal is to provide you an experience on our website that is as secure and protected as possible.
-To do this, we use Google reCAPTCHA from Google Inc (1600 Amphitheater Parkway Mountain View, CA 94043, USA).
-With reCAPTCHA we can determine whether you are a real person from flesh and bones, and not a robot or a spam software.
-By spam we mean any electronically undesirable information we receive involuntarily.
-Classic CAPTCHAS usually needed you to solve text or picture puzzles to check.
-But thanks to Google's reCAPTCHA you usually do have to do such puzzles.
-Most of the times it is enough to simply tick a box and confirm you are not a bot.
-With the new Invisible reCAPTCHA version you don't even have to tick a box.
-In this privacy policy you will find out how exactly this works, and what data is used for it.
+Our main goal is to make sure your experience on our website is as safe and secure as possible.
+To do this, we use Google reCAPTCHA from Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA). reCAPTCHA helps us figure out if you're a real person and not a robot or spam software.
+By 'spam', we mean any unwanted electronic messages we get without asking for them.
+Old-school CAPTCHAs usually made you solve text or picture puzzles to prove you're human.
+But with Google's reCAPTCHA, you usually don't have to do those puzzles.
+Most of the time, it's enough to just tick a box and confirm you're not a bot.
+With the new Invisible reCAPTCHA, you don't even have to tick a box!
+In this privacy policy, you'll find out exactly how this works and what data is used for it.

 What is reCAPTCHA?

-reCAPTCHA is a free captcha service from Google that protects websites from spam software and misuse by non-human visitors.
-This service is used the most when you fill out forms on the Internet.
-A captcha service is a type of automatic Turing-test that is designed to ensure specific actions on the Internet are done by human beings and not bots.
-During the classic Turing-test (named after computer scientist Alan Turing), a person differentiates between bot and human.
-With Captchas, a computer or software program does the same.
-Classic captchas function with small tasks that are easy to solve for humans but provide considerable difficulties to machines.
-With reCAPTCHA, you no longer must actively solve puzzles.
-The tool uses modern risk techniques to distinguish people from bots.
-The only thing you must do there, is to tick the text field "I am not a robot".
-However, with Invisible reCAPTCHA even that is no longer necessary. reCAPTCHA, integrates a JavaScript element into the source text, after which the tool then runs in the background and analyzes your user behavior.
-The software calculates a so-called captcha score from your user actions.
-Google uses this score to calculate the likelihood of you being a human, before entering the captcha. reCAPTCHA and Captchas in general are used every time bots could manipulate or misuse certain actions (such as registrations, surveys, etc.).
+reCAPTCHA is a free service from Google that keeps websites safe from spam software and misuse by non-human visitors.
+You'll usually see it when you fill out forms online.
+A CAPTCHA service is like an automatic Turing test, designed to make sure that certain actions on the internet are done by real people, not bots.
+In the classic Turing test (named after computer scientist Alan Turing), a person tells the difference between a bot and a human.
+With CAPTCHAs, a computer or software program does this.
+Old-school CAPTCHAs work by giving you small tasks that are easy for humans but really tough for machines.
+With reCAPTCHA, you don't have to actively solve puzzles anymore.
+The tool uses smart techniques to tell people apart from bots.
+The only thing you usually need to do is tick the box that says 'I am not a robot'.
+But with Invisible reCAPTCHA, you don't even have to do that! reCAPTCHA adds a JavaScript element to the website's code, then runs in the background, checking your behaviour.
+The software figures out a 'CAPTCHA score' from your actions.
+Google uses this score to work out how likely it is that you're human, even before you interact with the CAPTCHA.
+Basically, reCAPTCHA and CAPTCHAs are used whenever bots might try to mess with things like registrations, surveys, or other actions.

 Why do we use reCAPTCHA on our website?

-reCAPTCHA collects personal user data to determine whether the actions on our website are made by people.
-Thus, IP addresses and other data Google needs for its reCAPTCHA service, may be sent to Google.
-Within member states of the European Economic Area, IP addresses are almost always compressed before the data makes its way to a server in the USA.
+reCAPTCHA gathers personal user data to figure out if actions on our website are made by real people.
+So, things like IP addresses and other data Google needs for its reCAPTCHA service might be sent to Google.
+If you're in a country within the European Economic Area, your IP addresses are almost always compressed before the data even reaches a server in the USA.

-Furthermore, your IP address will not be combined with any other of Google's data, unless you are logged into your Google account while using reCAPTCHA.
-Firstly, the reCAPTCHA algorithm checks whether Google cookies from other Google services (YouTube, Gmail, etc.) have already been placed in your browser.
-Then reCAPTCHA sets an additional cookie in your browser and takes a snapshot of your browser window.
+Also, your IP address won't be mixed with any other Google data, unless you're logged into your Google account while using reCAPTCHA.
+First, the reCAPTCHA system checks if Google cookies from other Google services (like YouTube or Gmail) are already in your browser.
+Then, reCAPTCHA puts another cookie in your browser and takes a quick picture of your browser window.

 The following cookies are used by reCAPTCHA: With the following list we are referring to Google’s reCAPTCHA demo version at https://www.google.com/recaptcha/api2/demo.